ehsan11100/AdGuard/VPS.md

+ # How to Install and Run AdGuard Home on a Virtual Private Server

 To run AdGuard Home on a VPS, you need a server with Debian 8 or 9, x64 or x32.

 >Among possible solutions are [Vultr](https://www.vultr.com/), [1&1](https://www.1and1.co.uk/dynamic-cloud-server#configure-server), [Cloudways](https://www.cloudways.com/), [HostGator](https://hostgator.com/), [Digital Ocean](https://www.digitalocean.com/), [Bytemark](https://www.bytemark.co.uk/cloud-hosting/) and many more.
 AdGuard is not affiliated with any of these or other VPS services.